 Successful completion of the five endorsement courses along with a valid level four (4) or higher renewable professional certificate in a foreign language field and a score of Professional level on the GACE content assessment for Early Childhood Education qualifies the student for the Dual Immersion Early Childhood Education Endorsement.

 When applying to the Dual Immersion Early Childhood Education Endorsement, non-degree program, submit the following materials:

 - Online application

 - An oral interview

-- Goals statement (upload with the application — statement should outline motivation for pursuing the endorsement)
+- Goals statement (upload with the application — the statement should outline the motivation for pursuing the endorsement)

-- Proof that you have an active state teacher certificate or license in Foreign Language Education or are currently enrolled in the Foreign Language Education certification program at Georgia State
+- Proof that you have an active state teaching certificate or license in Foreign Language Education or are currently enrolled in the Foreign Language Education certification program at Georgia State

 - Official transcript: minimum 2.5 undergraduate GPA or a master’s degree required for admission consideration

 Note: Interviews will be conducted by department faculty.
 You will be notified if you are selected for an interview.